wp-plugins/game-schedules/readme.txt

 * Added a new shortcode, [mstw_gs_slider], which displays a schedule slider
 * Added the ability to show team logos on schedule sliders and tables.
 Created two new CDT's - Teams and Schedules - to support this capability
-* Integrated Game Locations into the new Teams CDT
+* Added the ability to display multiple team schedules on one schedule table or slider.
 * Added the ability to display the next N games in a schedule to the [mstw_gs_table] shortcode and the widget (by setting the first date-time to 'now'
+* Integrated Game Locations into the new Teams CPT
 * Re-organized (expanded) Display Settings into a tabbed admin screen
 * Added the ability to show/hide data fields and custom data field labels so they can be re-purposed
 * Admin screens now display any customized data field labels, rather than the defaults